 Being charged with battery is a serious problem.
-You need a serious battery lawyer located in Pennsylvania to consult with you on your case as soon as possible.
+You need a serious battery lawyer located in Philadelphia to consult with you on your case as soon as possible.

 Most battery cases are the result of heated arguments that had escalated, or because someone wanted to be vindictive or control someone else with whom they got into an argument or fight.
 Many battery cases are little more than insignificant injuries, but even the most minor battery conviction will carry with it harsh punishments.

-Ho A Pennsylvania Battery Lawyer Can Help You
+How A Philadelphia Battery Lawyer Can Help You

 At the Law Offices Of Schrom & Shaffer, P.C., we understand that a battery charge will often make a mountain out of a molehill.
 We will do everything within our power to ensure that you are exonerated of all charges.